By David Joel Miller.

 By the time I get this posted it is likely there will be additions to the list.
 I hope this helps in the way of information.
 The only antidote I know of for an increase in drug addiction among our child is parental and societal involvement with kids.
 Happy, healthy kids are less likely to become addicted and they are more likely to turn to adults for help.
 Kids with mental health problems, who are estranged from their parents, are at increased risk.
 Trying to keep drugs out of our communities does not seem to be working as you can see here new drugs of abuse will keep entering our society.
 The only hope for taming the dragon of addiction is early intervention and treatment.

-> Great sources of up to date information on drug use trends and laws is THE PARTNERSHIP AT DRUG FREE.ORG and Join Together.
+Great sources of up to date information on drug use trends and laws are THE PARTNERSHIP AT DRUG FREE.ORG and Join Together.
 They send out frequent updates via email.
-Check them out at: http://www.drugfree.org/join-together
+Check them out at http://www.drugfree.org/join-together

-> As always comments and questions are welcome.
+As always comments and questions are welcome.

 Two David Joel Miller Books are available now!